AntoineDao/api/web/description.md

 ## 4. Start the simulation

 Use the start action from step 3 to start the simulation.
-Starting a simulation is considered an `action` and is accessible via [/simulations/{id}/actions](/#operation/control_simulation) endpoint.
+Starting a simulation is considered an `action` and is accessible via the [/simulations/{id}/actions](/#operation/control_simulation) endpoint.

 Once the simulation is started check the `simulation` using the simulation